top of page

 CIH Sundip.webp

-This wide scope of practice & experience allows me to take a whole-person view and respond to each client in an individual, nuanced way.
-With more than 20,000 hours of clinical experience, I have supported people in managing acute & chronic injuries, postural challenges, stress, anxiety, and the effects of modern lifestyles.
-I value and respect my clients enormously, as such my aim is to understand not just the immediate symptoms, but the wider patterns — physical, emotional, and environmental — that shape how we feel and function.
+This wide scope of practice allows me to take a whole-person view and respond to each client in an individual, nuanced way.
+With more than 20,000 hours of clinical experience, I have supported people managing acute and chronic injuries, postural challenges, stress, anxiety, and the effects of modern lifestyles.
+My aim is to understand not only immediate symptoms, but the wider physical, emotional, and environmental patterns that shape how we feel and function.

-My understanding of the body is strengthened by more than a 1000 hours of human dissection studies through the Integral Anatomy platform, under the guidance of master anatomist Gil Hedley.
-Each year, I continue this work with further intensive study at the Institute of Anatomical Research in Colorado Springs.
+My understanding of the body is strengthened by more than 1,000 hours of human dissection studies through the Integral Anatomy platform, under the guidance of master anatomist Gil Hedley.
+I continue this work each year with further intensive study at the Institute of Anatomical Research in Colorado Springs.
 Working directly with the human form has given me a clear, practical understanding of how the body is organised and how its structures relate to movement, sensation, and wellbeing.

-Combined with my training in psychotherapy and hypnotherapy, this anatomical immersion offers a distinct insight into how physical patterns and emotional patterns influence one another.
-It allows me to see more precisely where tension, habit, or history may be shaping a person’s experience.
-This perspective supports a form of care that is grounded, integrative, and responsive to the real complexities of being human.
+Combined with my training in psychotherapy and hypnotherapy, this anatomical immersion offers a distinct insight into how physical and emotional patterns influence one another.
+It allows me to see more precisely where tension, habit, or history may be shaping a person’s experience, supporting a form of care that is grounded, integrative, and responsive to the real complexities of being human.

-The body is a rich tapestry of feelings and thoughts expressed through movement.
-In my sessions, I place importance on helping you to understand the anatomy and physiology of your body.
-This helps to make the body accessible, the work meaningful, and—most importantly—places you in a position of agency to make change.
+In my sessions, I place importance on helping you understand the anatomy and physiology of your body.
+This makes the work meaningful and accessible and, most importantly, places you in a position of agency to make change.

-Building on this, I also view movement as a form of dialogue: a constant exchange between your inner world and the physical structures that support you.
-When you begin to recognise how tension patterns, breath, posture, and emotional states interact, you gain a clearer sense of how your body tells its story.
+I also view movement as a form of dialogue — a constant exchange between your inner world and the physical structures that support you.
+As you begin to recognise how tension patterns, breath, posture, and emotional states interact, you gain a clearer understanding of how your body tells its story.
 My role is to guide you in interpreting that story with curiosity and compassion.
-Together, we explore not only how you move, but why you move the way you do, and what possibilities open when that awareness deepens.

-Through this process, clients often discover a renewed relationship with their bodies—one that is informed, empowered, and grounded in understanding rather than judgment.
-As you learn to inhabit your body with more clarity and confidence, movement becomes not just therapeutic, but transformative.
+Through this process, clients often develop a renewed relationship with their bodies — one that is informed, empowered, and grounded in understanding rather than judgement.
+As awareness deepens, movement becomes not just therapeutic, but transformative.

-No matter what your starting point, inner harmony is achievable.
+No matter your starting point, inner harmony is achievable.

 Anchor 1